department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-08-12-mobile-ssoe-auth-design-doc.md

 i.e. they do not have restrictions on which endpoints they can call.
 However they will have their TTL managed externally by the IAM auth service.

-#### Refactoring
+#### Optional Tech-debt Refactoring

 The main `ApplicationController`, which extends `ActionController::API` has a lot of shared error handling but also includes methods which only apply to some controllers.
 It's auth mixin `AuthenticationAndSSOConcerns` is specific to va.gov and would not apply to the mobile endpoints and is currently ignored (`skip_before_action(:authenticate)`) by some Lighthouse endpoints.

-The proposed solution is to create a concerns for each type of shared logic.
+The proposed refactor is to create a concerns for each type of shared logic.
 This enables two (ruby flavored) refactors;
 composition over inheritance and polymorphism over conditionals.
 Classes only compose in the logic they need and by doing so don't have to conditionally run, or not run, sections of code.